RediSearch/RediSearch/docs/Commands.md

 In some rare cases, result count might not equal the number of documents.
 This may happen if a docement has expired since the query was initiated.

+!!! note "Expiration of hashes during a search query"
-**Note** - If a hash expiry time is reached after the start of the query process, the hash will be counted in the total number of results but name and content of the hash would not be returned.
+    If a hash expiry time is reached after the start of the query process, the hash will be counted in the total number of results but name and content of the hash would not be returned.

 ---